 Should you even care?
 It’s just a chair, right?
 Sure, some gamers take their choice of gaming throne a little more seriously than others.
 But the fact of the matter is us gamers put in some long hours in our chairs.
 It makes sense to find something comfortable.
 Beyond that, finding the best PC gaming chair for you mostly comes down to personal preference.
 If you’re looking to complete a gaming desk setup with a sturdy new computer chair, read on.
 Below, you’ll find our curated list of the best chairs for PC gaming followed by our buyer’s guide.

 Shopping for a gaming chair for console gaming in-front of the TV?
 Some console gamers prefer using a PC gaming chair, though they aren’t for everyone.

-- 1 Overview of the Best Computer Gaming Chairs
+- 1 Comparison Table: An Overview of the Best PC Gaming Chairs

 - 3 Gaming Chair Guide Part I: 7 Popular Types of Gaming Chairs

 - 4 Gaming Chair Guide Part II: General Thoughts on the Right PC Gaming Chair for Gamers

 - 5 Gaming Chair Guide Part III: 3 Most Important Computer Gaming Chair Features

 - 6 Casters Matter: Types of Casters & Caster Replacement

 - 7 High Ground Perspective: Sitting Disease and Other Trunk & Back Pain Concerns